Follow us on Facebook

 Registration:

-* Students are allowed to register not more than 19 credits and not less than 9 credits in each semester.
+§ Students are allowed to register not more than 22 credits and not less than 9 credits in each regular semester.

-* Registration exceeding 19 credits (but not exceeding 21 credits) in one semester is only possible upon the below conditions:
+§ Registration exceeding 22 credits in regular semester is only possible upon the below conditions:

-- Students who have completed at least 90 credits of coursework and obtained official approval from the Dean.
+• Students who have 4th year student status (completed at least 90 credits of coursework) and obtained official approval from the Rector.

-* Registration below 9 credits in one semester is possible upon the below conditions:
+§ Registration below 9 credits in regular semester is possible upon the below conditions:

-* Late registration is subject to the penalty fee of Baht 45 per day.
+§ Late registration is subject to the penalty fee of Baht 45 per day (including holidays).

 Additional Registration/Class Withdrawal:

-Students wishing to enroll any courses offered by either the BE or the BAS programs have to follow the instruction below:
+Students wishing to enroll any courses offered by either the BE or BAS programs or PBIC or other International Program have to follow the instruction below:

-* Submit the request form specifying the course titles for which the students wish to take to the BBA office.
-The request form is available at the BBA website: www.bba.bus.tu.ac.th/Current Student /Downloadable Forms.
-The BBA International Program will forward their request to the BE and BAS programs for approval, accordingly.
+§ Submit the request form specifying the course titles for which the students wish to take to the BBA office.
+The request form is available at the BBA website: www.bba.tbs.tu.ac.th/Current Student /Downloadable Forms.
+The BBA International Program will forward their request to the BE or BAS programs or PBIC or other International Program for approval, accordingly.

 Note:

-* Students are not allowed to register the core courses and required major courses with the BE nor BAS Programs, unless otherwise approved by the BBA committee.
+§ Students are not allowed to register for courses under Bachelor of Accounting and Bachelor of Business Administration curriculums at other programs.
 Students have to fill out a request form at the BBA office.

-* Other courses can be registered with the BE or BAS Programs via filing a request form at the BBA office.
+§ Other courses can be registered with the BE or BAS Programs or PBIC or other International Program via filing a request form at the BBA office.

 Academic Status: